 - Zero mechanical failure risk: no pump, no sensors, no Bluetooth required

-- Ships compressed in a box; no white-glove delivery or old mattress removal
+- Ships compressed; no white-glove delivery or old mattress removal

 - SleepIQ biometric tracking (HRV, breath rate, sleep score, movement)

-- 8.5/10 motion isolation — split chambers separate both sides meaningfully
+- 8.5/10 motion isolation: split chambers separate both sides

 - White-glove delivery with professional setup

-- Pump failure is the most-cited long-term reliability issue (years 5–10)
+- Pump failure is the most-cited long-term reliability issue, typically years 5-10

-- Prorated warranty from year 3 — coverage diminishes as the mattress ages
+- 15-year prorated warranty: coverage diminishes as the mattress ages

 - App, Bluetooth, and firmware dependency adds tech risk over a 10-year lifespan